MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

   * Multivalued reference attributes are not supported.
   * Reference value must refer to user objects.
 References to group objects is not supported.
 * **Anchors**
-  * Duplicate anchor values between user and group objects is not supported.
+  * Duplicate anchor values between user and group objects are not supported.
-  * The names of the anchor attributes must be unique across the user and group schemas.
+  * The names of the anchor attributes must be unique across user and group schemas.
 * **PowerShell**
   * The passing of input variables into PowerShell scripts is not supported.

 ## Troubleshooting